 - B-5.
 Delousing.
-If there is an indication of vermin, inmates must undergo delousing procedures that includes: detection and recognition; temporary quarantine; delousing procedures for inmate and the quarantine area; documentation of the infestation and action taken; use of delousing agents approved by the Facility Physician.
-Refer to Medical Treatment Protocol Head Lice, Body Lice or Crabs, Scabies P-613 - B-6.
+If there is an indication of vermin, inmates must undergo delousing procedures that includes: detection and recognition; temporary quarantine; delousing procedures for inmate and the quarantine area; documentation of the infestation and action taken; use of delousing agents approved by the Facility Provider.
+A nurse will instruct deputies on proper and safe use of delousing agents.
+Refer to Medical Treatment Protocol Head Lice, Body Lice or Crabs, Scabies P-613

+- B-6.
 Unclothed Search.
 The inmate will receive an unclothed search before showering (if necessary) prior to lodging.
 Refer to DCAJ Policy CD-8-7 Inmate Searches.
-The deputy will document the unclothed search in the JMS. - B-7.
+The deputy will document the unclothed search in the JMS.

+- B-7.
 Shower.
 All inmates should shower as part of dress-in, unless a medical condition makes showering impractical and a sponge bath more appropriate.
-Soap will be provided for the hot or warm water shower. - B-8.
+Soap will be provided for the hot or warm water shower.

+- B-8.
 Disabled Inmates.
-Deputies and nurses will help disabled inmates shower (or take a sponge bath) and change clothes as appropriate if a shower is needed. - B-9.
+Deputies and nurses will help disabled inmates shower (or take a sponge bath) and change clothes as appropriate if a shower is needed.

+- B-9.
 Change into Jail Clothing.
+The deputy will provide the inmate a complete set of clothing to include:

+- One shirt

+- One pair of pants

+- One pair of socks

+- One pair of sandals

+- One sports-bra (female)

+- One underwear (female)

+- One boxers (male)

-The deputy will provide the inmate a complete set of clothing to include, 1- shirt, 1- pair of pants, 1-pair of socks, and 1- pair of sandals.
-Refer to DCAJ Policy No. CD- 9-3 Inmate Clothing, Bedding and Hygiene for contents of the set and issue procedures. - B-10.
+Refer to DCAJ Policy No. CD- 9-3 Inmate Clothing, Bedding and Hygiene for contents of the set and issue procedures.

+- B-10.
 Wristband.
-The booking deputy will attach an identification wristband to the inmate's left arm as part of dress-in. - B-11.
+The deputy will attach an identification wristband to the inmate's left arm as part of dress-in. - B-11.
 Verification of Health Care Screening.
 The booking deputy will confirm if the inmate has received the inmate health-care screening before taking the inmate to the assigned housing area.